 Can I apply for multiple projects?

 Yes, up to three, but you would need to indicate an order of preference.
 In addition, you would need to complete a cover letter for each project individually and we strongly recommend that you take the time to write targetted cover letters for each project rather than general summaries of skills and interests.
 Your applications will be processed in order of preference.
-As this programme requires a lot of resources from the business sponsors, each application is processed chronologically so we recommend that you concentrate on one topic.
+As this scheme requires a lot of resources from the business sponsors, each application is processed chronologically so we recommend that you concentrate on one topic.